John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/Linux_vs_Windows_gdb_errors.md

      # In WSL Linux R run:
      library(TMB)

+     # In straight Linux
-     # In straight Linux, create a TMB_Debug folder and copy the 'simpleError.cpp' and simpleError.R files from the R_and_Cpp folder in this repo to that folder.
+     #   - create a TMB_Debug folder and copy the 'simpleError.cpp' and simpleError.R files from the R_and_Cpp folder
+     #        in this repo to that folder.
-     #    setwd() to the TMB_Debug folder
+     #   - setwd() to the TMB_Debug folder

      if(file.exists('simpleError.o')) file.remove(c('simpleError.o')); if(file.exists('simpleError.so')) file.remove(c('simpleError.so'))
      compile('simpleError.cpp', "-O0 -g")